D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Specialization:
 - Description: The model accounts for the axial movement of some parts of the physical system.
 - Examples:
+A hydraulic model accounts for the axial velocity of fluid inside a pipe or an annulus.
+A torque and drag model accounts for the axial displacement of a drill-stem.
 - Definition set: Model
 ## RotationalModelling <!-- NOUN -->
 - Display name: Rotational modelling